Rook (rocket)

 Rook is the name of a British rocket.
 Twenty five Rook rockets were launched between 1959 and 1972.
 The launches took place from Aberporth in Wales and from Woomera in South Australia.
-The Rook has a maximum flight altitude of 20 kilometres, a launch mass of 1.2 tons and a length of 5 metres.
+Designed to endure the 40G acceleration it generated during operation, the Rook motor served as the first stage for the Leopard and Jaguar (Jabiru) supersonic test vehicles and was also used independently in single-stage test flights.